gnuton/RagBag/Docs/Scala.md

 val t = new testClass
 ```

-Scala packages can host objects, classes and traits, but no functions or variables are allowed to to Java.
+Scala packages can host objects only public object.
+For instance classes and traits, but no functions or variables are allowed due to Java.
-Object Packages are objects that are defined in a package and are used to host those functions and variables.
+Object Packages are objects that are defined in a package and are used to host functions and variables.

 ```scala
 package org.gnuton.xxx